Ask a COVID-19 Question

 For the latest information and advice for travel to the United Kingdom with regards to COVID-19, please visit the U.K. Government’s webpage on Coronavirus (COVID-19): latest information and advice.

 The U.S. Mission to the United Kingdom has suspended routine consular services.
-For emergency American Citizens Services, including emergency passports, please visit our website and our Information for American Citizens page for important information.
+For emergency American Citizens Services, including emergency passports, please visit our Information for American Citizens page for important information.

-If your UK visa or leave to remain is due to expire, you can visit the UK government’s website for guidance.
+If your UK visa or leave to remain is due to expire, you should visit the UK government’s website for guidance.

 Entry and Exit Requirements